Greece Moments Greece Moments

 📍 Google Maps Location

-➲ To cheap rental cars for the island*
+➲ Find affordable rental cars for the island*

-From Malia it is about a 20-minute drive (15 km) past the village of Krasi (see point #7) and the hamlet of Ano Kera to the Lasithi plateau.
-The road winds in serpentines up to almost 900 m, and there are always viewpoints at the roadside that offer a view of the Rozas Gorge and the north coast.
+From Malia, it’s about a 20-minute drive (15 km) past the village of Krasi (see point #7) and the hamlet of Ano Kera to the Lasithi Plateau.
+The road winds its way up to nearly 900 m; there are frequent overlooks along the roadside offering views of the Rozas Gorge and the north coast.

 Anreise zur Lasithi Hochebene mit Mietwagen